Our Club Purpose and Goals

 This allocation will be based on swimmers training a specific session and therefore may, occasionally, overlap swimmers in different squads.

 We need to emphasise the importance of a well structured and safe training session that all swimmers can enjoy and benefit from.

-In an hour’s session, the warm-up usually consists of 10 minutes and the swim-down approximately 5 minutes.
-The coach explaining sets may take another 5-10 minutes.
+A session usually consists of 10 minutes warm-up, training set and a swim-down approximately 5 minutes.
+Explaining sets may take another 5-10 minutes.
 Of the remaining time, an average set may include around 20% rest time.
 That leaves around only 30 minutes of training.
 Each push-off/turn should consist of an efficient 5-15m underwater transition, leaving maybe only half a length of actual swimming.
-So, in a 1 hour session there may be only 15 minutes of actual swimming!
+So a session may be only 15 minutes of actual swimming!
 Many of those sets will include drills that specify a slow or medium pace.

 That is why, when the coach gives a specific set with specific rest times or asks for speed and effort… it is expected.

 Stopping during a length, hanging around the ends during a set and generally mucking about is not only a waste of training time, but is also very disruptive to other swimmers.

 Please would you remind your child to be changed and ready (with all their equipment) before training is due to start.
 Late arrival on poolside is not only detrimental to that swimmer, but disruptive to the other swimmers.

 Most swimmers enjoy training to become better; the few that don’t want to train properly spoil it for everyone else.
 We have therefore produced the following quick guide that sits alongside our Codes of Conduct.